-Quercetin and COVID-19: Two New Studies Conclude that Quercetin Might Be Helpful as Outpatient Treatment
+Quercetin and COVID-19: Studies Found that Quercetin Might Be Helpful as Prevention

 “SARS-CoV-2 proteases, like 3-chymotrypsin-like protease (3CLpro), papain-like pro-tease (PLpro), RNA-dependent RNA polymerase, spike (S)protein and human angiotensin-converting enzyme 2 (hACE2) are considered possible targets for developing effective anti-COVID-19 drugs.

 Recently, molecular docking studies have suggested the possible binding interaction of quercetin with the 3CLpro, PLpro, and S-hACE2 complex.
 Some recent results, obtained by biophysical techniques, appear to support the results of the molecular docking studies.